Zion Church, Tharangambadi: History

 The Dansborg Fort was the most important gateway in the trade route from Europe to Coramandel for the Danish Empire.
 Protestant missionaries were sent from Denmark by King Fredric IV, who was also the head of Lutheran Church of Denmark.
 Two of them, namely, Bartholomäus Ziegenbalg and Heinrich Plütschua came to Tranquebar on 9 July 1706 and established the Tranquebar Mission.
 They learnt Tamil in a few years and were the first to translate and print The New Testament of the Bible in Tamil, in the printing press inside the fort.
 The Danish mission was the first Protestant mission in India and from its inception, was staffed by German missionaries trained at Pietist schools and seminary founded by Francke at the end of the 17th century.
 The Danes built the Zion Church in 1701, believed to be the first Protestant Church in India and the New Jerusalem Church in 1717.
-During 1919, a Tranquebar manifesto targeting a single episcopacy for all of Anglican, Lutheran, Presbyterian, Congregational and Weslyan churches over South India was discussed at this Church, but failed to arrive at a conclusion.
+During 1919, a Tranquebar manifesto targeting a single episcopacy for all of Anglican, Lutheran, Presbyterian, Congregational and Wesleyan churches over South India was discussed at this Church, but failed to arrive at a conclusion.